ntaff/pyGraphs/README.md

 - `basicsO.py`: Contains basics functions to manipulate oriented graphs

-- `BreadthFirstSearch.py`: Implement simple and general BF search in graphs
+- `BreadthFirstSearch.py`: Implement simple and generalized BF search in graphs

+- `DepthFirstSearch.py`: Implement simple and generalized DF search in graphs

 About the authors                                                  {#about}